microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 }
 ```

-### Create (PUT) with additional long-running processing
+### PUT with additional long-running processing

-A special case of long-running operation that occurs often is a PUT operation to create a resource
+A special case of long-running operation that occurs often is a PUT operation to create or replace a resource
 that involves some additional long-running processing.
 One example is a resource requires physical resources (e.g. servers) to be "provisioned" to make the resource functional.
 In this case, the request may contain an `operation-id` header that the service will use as